gustavocmaciel/random-pass/README.md

 ### Contributing

-Feel fre to [open a bug](https://github.com/gcmaciel/random-pass/issues) or [contribute to code](https://github.com/gcmaciel/random-pass/pulls)
+Feel free to [open a bug](https://github.com/gcmaciel/random-pass/issues) or [contribute to code](https://github.com/gcmaciel/random-pass/pulls)

 ## License

-This project is licensed under the [MIT license](LICENSE)
+This project is open source and available under the [MIT license](LICENSE).